mxrty/twitter-sentiment-tool/README.md

 5\.
 Set up full Sentiment140 dataset *(Optional)* :

-*This repository contains a 500 line file which will work by default, but does not contain the full dataset as this is over 100MB.*
+*This repository contains a 500 line file which will work by default, but does not contain the full dataset as this is over GitHub's 100MB limit.*

 Download Sentiment140 dataset and unzip into the data folder.
 Then go into `jobs/init_dataframes.py` and uncomment line 22 and comment out lines 25-27.